hebenezer-m/self-adaptive-llms/README.md

 ### Evaluation

 #### Prompt-based evaluation
-Classification expert can be loaded by specifying the CLS_EXPERT_PATH in the script.
+Classification experts can be loaded by specifying the CLS_EXPERT_PATH in the script.
 ```bash
 bash scripts/eval_prompt_based.sh
 ```